SMPP Messaging Integration

 REJECTD: The carrier rejected the message before attempting delivery to the end user.

-ENROUTE: Messangi successfully processed the message and handed it off to the carrier for delivery to the recipient’s mobile device.
+ENROUTE: The platform successfully processed the message and handed it off to the carrier for delivery to the recipient’s mobile device.

 Credential Provisioning

-Once the onboarding form is validated, connection credentials will be provisioned.
+After the onboarding form is validated, you will receive the following connection credentials:

 - System_ID